 Campus Montegancedo UPM

 Telephone: +34-91-101-2202 ext 4101

 Manuel Hermenegildo received his Ph.D. degree in Computer Science and Engineering from the University of Texas at Austin, USA, in 1986.
-Since January 1, 2007 he is Full Professor and Scientific Director of the IMDEA Software Institute.
+From January 1, 2007 to May 31, 2017 he was the founding Director of the IMDEA Software Institute, where he now continues as Distinguished Professor.
 He is also a full Prof. of Computer Science at the Tech.
 U. of Madrid, UPM.
 Previously to joining the IMDEA Software Institute he held the P. of Asturias Endowed Chair in Information Science and Technology at the U. of New Mexico, USA.
-He has also been project leader at the MCC research center and Adjunct Assoc.
+He was also project leader at the MCC research center and Adjunct Assoc.
 Prof. at the CS Department of the U. of Texas, both in Austin, Texas, USA.

 He has published more than 200 refereed scientific papers and monographs and has given numerous keynotes and invited talks in major conferences in these areas.
 He has also been coordinator and/or principal investigator of many national and international projects, area editor of several journals, and chair, PC chair, PC member, and member of the steering board of a good number of conferences.
 He has received the Julio Rey Pastor Spanish National Prize in Mathematics and Information Science and Technology and the Aritmel National prize in Computer Science, and is one of the most cited Spanish authors in Computer Science.
 He is also an elected member of the Academia Europaea.

 He is a member of the scientific boards of Dagstuhl and INRIA and vice-President of Informatics Europe.
 He has been elected President of the International Association for Logic Programming, as well as member of the executive committee of the European Association for Programming Languages and Systems, and several other international committees.